expresspixel/estatezilla/readme.md

 - Specify which properties you require to be uploaded.
 - SEO and social sharing built in.

 EstateZilla is a simple altenative to WordPress that makes it more enjoyable and user friendly to maintain your real estate website.
-It is a CMS focused on property management and will be regularly updated to be the best property management engine on the planet.
-Please do give us suggestions to we can
+It is a CMS focused on property management and will be regularly updated to be the most user friendly property management engine.
+Please do give us suggestions to we can improve this mini project.

 ## Installing EstateZilla